 Joe Petrosino came to this country as an immigrant from Italy.
 After making a huge impact as a New York City police detective, he returned to Sicily working a case.
 It was there he was murdered by the Mafia.

 Joe Petrosino was born in Italy in 1860.
 He and a cousin were sent to live with his grandfather in New York City.
 After his grandfather died in an accident, a compassionate judge decided not to send them to an orphanage.
-Instead, he took them home and raise them in his Irish – American household until arrangements could be made with the family back in Italy.
-By this twist of fate, Petrosino had the opportunity for better education, a more comfortable life, and made important connections with the powerful Irish – American political community.
+Instead, he took them home and raise them in his Irish-American household until arrangements could be made with the family back in Italy.
+By this twist of fate, Petrosino had the opportunity for better education, a more comfortable life, and important connections with the powerful Irish-American political community.

 He joined the NYC police department at the age of 23.
 Petrosino quickly came to the attention of Police Commissioner Theodore Roosevelt.
 TR was on a crusade to battle crime and clean up the police department.
 A hard-working, honest and dedicated young officer like Petrosino was just what Commissioner Roosevelt was looking for.
 He took Petrosino under his wing.
 Roosevelt befriended him and served as a mentor.
 Petrosino’s rise in the department was as swift as his record was meritorious.
 In 1895, Joe Petrosino was named detective sergeant and became one of the youngest men ever to head the homicide division.
-In a department still dominated by Irish – American he became the first Italian-American to hold the post.
-Once again, the “Detective With The Derby”
+In a department still dominated by Irish-Americans, he became the first Italian-American to hold the post.
+Once again, the “Detective with the Derby”

 built a superb record.
 He was tireless and fearless.